Qualifying For Home Loan After Chapter 13 Bankruptcy

 - Completed VOR by property manager can be used in lieu of 12 months canceled checks and/or 12 months bank statements

-- A VOR form will be provided by lender to the property manager of the property management company
+- A VOR form will be provided by the lender to the property manager of the property management company

 Qualifying For Home Loan After Chapter 13 Bankruptcy On Conventional Loans